 Every man who has a sister, mother, wife, girlfriend or even a random female

 in his life who he's spent more than three minutes with knows that

 telling a woman [she's] gained weight is just never going to go down well.

-An excellent way to sort out and accomplish these and other health-related issues is through counseling, ideally in conjunction with your medical, naturopathic, chiropractic, or nutritional providers.
+An excellent way to sort out and accomplish these and other health-related issues is through counseling, ideally in conjunction with your licensed medical, naturopathic, chiropractic, or nutritional providers.
 The way you think and feel, regardless of gender, contributes to behaviors that, combined with your biology and environment, help or hinder your overall health.
 Let’s partner together to get you where you want to be.